minjiechen/magnetchallenge-2/README.md

 - 4-Page Report Due January 30th (Methods and Code Verification for Winning Teams).
 Please list the names of your team members in the right order for future acknowledgement
 - [Pretest Results](Pretest/Results): Note the submitted pretest results are self-reported, are not verified and have no influence on the final evaluation, the model parameters are also unknown
 - Please [Sign-Up](https://www.ieee.org/membership-catalog/productdetail/showProductDetailPage.html?product=CMYDM959&tcType=IEEE%20Power%20Electronics%20Society%20Membership) to PELS TC10 as a Member or Student Member (for Free) to support MagNet Challenge

+## The MagNet community mourns the passing of [Haoran Li](https://github.com/haoranli1031), a wonderful person and a key contributor to the MagNet project.
+Haoran’s passion, creativity, and kindness will continue to influence our community.
+With the consent of his family and IEEE PELS, one of the MagNet Challenge 2 awards will be named in his honor.

 ## [News #9] MagNet Tutorial 6
 - Tutorial 6 (October 30 10am EST): [Video](https://www.youtube.com/watch?v=mANLTyKxSXs), [Slides](tutorials/tutorial-6/Webinar-6-2025.pdf)